Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

-In a Penning ion trap, the natural frame in which to analyze the normal modes is the frame that co-rotates with the ion crystal.
+In a Penning trap, the natural frame in which to analyze the normal modes is the frame that co-rotates with the ion crystal.
 Because the non-thermal ion motion is a rigid body rotation about the trap symmetry axis, it does not impact the calculation of the normal modes beyond adding a centrifugal potential.
-However, the strong magnetic field does modify the theoretical procedure for determining the ion crystal normal modes.
+However, the strong magnetic field requires one to modify the theoretical procedure for determining the ion crystal normal modes.

 In general, a single-plane crystal of $N$ ions supports $2N$ in-plane modes and $N$ transverse modes.
-The latter are frequently called drumhead modes because they resemble the modes of a drum with open boundary conditions~\cite{Wang:2013,Sawyer:2012,Shankar:2020}.
-In a Penning ion trap, the drumhead modes for a single plane crystal involve ion motion parallel to the magnetic field.
+The latter are frequently called drumhead modes because they resemble the modes of a drum with open boundary conditions~\cite{Sawyer:2012,Wang:2013,Shankar:2020}.
+In a Penning trap, the drumhead modes for a single-plane crystal involve ion motion parallel to the magnetic field.
 Therefore, the magnetic field does not impact the drumhead mode frequencies or eigenvectors in the harmonic approximation, and the drumhead mode structure is the same for single-plane crystals in Penning traps and in rf traps, provided the pseudopotential approximation applies to the latter.
-In Ref.~\cite{Kiesenhofer:2023} reasonable agreement with the predictions of the pseudopotential model was obtained with the measured spectrum of the transverse modes of an 8-ion crystal generated in a rf trap.
-Theoretical calculations including the micromotion did not appear to improve the agreement with the experimental data.

 Figure~\ref{fig:drumhead_modes} illustrates the oscillation amplitudes of the four highest-frequency drumhead modes for a single-plane ion crystal.
 From larger to lower frequency: The highest frequency mode is the center-of-mass (or bulk) mode where all ions in the crystal oscillate as a bulk at frequency $\omega_z$.
 The next drumhead modes are tilt modes.
-As the normal mode frequency further decreases, so does the effective wavelength.
+Like the out-of-plane oscillations ($\hat{z}$ polarization in Fig.~\ref{fig:infinite_2D_dispersion}) in an infinite crystal, as the normal mode frequency decreases, so does the effective wavelength.
 In the short wave-length limit, the wavelength is of the order of the lattice spacing in the interior of the crystal and only ions in the crystal interior participate in the mode.
 In this spatial region the crystal approaches a regular triangular lattice and the short-wavelength drumhead modes essentially coincide with the transverse modes of the infinite crystal.
+See Refs.~\cite{Sawyer:2012,Kiesenhofer:2023} for examples of experimental spectroscopy of drumhead modes in single plane crystals in rf and Penning traps.